 Youth camps are a popular choice for a reason.
 They engage young people with their church, getting them out in the world so that they can practice their faith in an exciting, hands-on way.
 Youngsters also get to meet new friends and be with people their own age in a comfortable environment.
 So many attendees of youth camp make memories that last a lifetime — and these are memories they carry with them as they grow and continue to practice their faith.

 A camp also takes a great deal of organization.
 You have to keep track of registration, find volunteers, and have donation machinery in place that enables you to run fun events like summer camp.
+You may even seek legal advice from time to time.
 There are additional considerations to keep in mind.
 For instance, maybe you need to keep track of children’s food allergies because you’ll be eating on the trip.
 Or maybe the attendees will get T-shirts for the retreat, and you need to know their clothing sizes.

 JotForm offers several form templates that can help you start and manage your camp.
 Here are a few that stand out:

 - The general camp registration form helps you collect nearly all of the necessary information in one place.
 Customize the form to meet your needs.
 And if you want to use a registration form specifically designed for Christian camps, you have that option as well.
 These forms make it easy to collect any payments that might be needed as well as emergency contact information from registrants.
 You can also collect parental consent in a snap.